timmyb824/kubernetes-apps/README.md

 ## Applications

 The folders are broken out by method of deployment.
-The `gitops` folder contains applications that are deployed via [ArgoCD](https://argoproj.github.io/argo-cd/), the `helm` folder contains applications that are deployed via [Helm](https://helm.sh/), and the `manifests` folder contains applications that are deployed via `kubectl apply -f`.
+The `gitops` folder contains applications that are deployed via [ArgoCD](https://argoproj.github.io/argo-cd/), the `non-gitops` folder contains applications that are deployed via [Helm](https://helm.sh/) or `kubectl apply -f`.
 Finally, the `tools` folder contains instructions for installing tools that are used to to help manage things within the cluster.

 ## Cluster